-- 1. Beginning with the letter "A," the government documents 1.
-Beginning with the letter "A," the government documents student assistants searched the shelves for all items with a received date of January 1, 2013 or older.
+- 1. Beginning with the letter "A," the government documents student assistants searched the shelves for all items with a received date of January 1, 2013 or older.
 These documents were added to a list with their item number, OCLC number, SuDoc number, publication date, date received, title, format, barcode, and any additional notes.
 The list also stated whether the documents were available online.
 A new list was created for each cartload of materials.
 A template was created for students to input each item and any questions that arose were brought to the government documents supervisor.
 The government documents supervisor also created lists when time permitted.
-Lists had to be created by hand as 90% of the collection is not cataloged. - items created by the student and made any necessary notes or corrections.
+Lists had to be created by hand as 90% of the collection is not cataloged. - 2.
+The government documents supervisor reviewed the list of items created by the student and made any necessary notes or corrections.
 The supervisor reviewed all items and recommended items for retention based on the collection development policy, such as whether the items fit the curriculum at CSU Stanislaus. - 3.
 Items on the list were stored in closed stacks for the librarians to peruse.
-Each list was sent to the FDLP Coordinator for approval to either offer the materials to the Regional Library or retain the - 4.
-Prior to sending the list to the California State Library (the against the Regional's Previous FDLP Disposal List Offers and the FDLP's Superseded List to verify if the items needed to be offered to the Regional Library.
+Each list was sent to the FDLP Coordinator for approval to either offer the materials to the Regional Library or retain the materials. - 4.
+Prior to sending the list to the California State Library (the Regional), the government documents supervisor checked the list against the Regional's Previous FDLP Disposal List Offers and the FDLP's Superseded List to verify if the items needed to be offered to the Regional Library.
 Any items that did not need to be offered to the Regional Library were tracked on a separate spreadsheet.
-A copy of the list for disposal was then saved and modified to meet the submission requirements of listing only SuDoc number, title, - 5.
-The list of items for discard was then sent to the California State Library for discard approval. - was posted and offered for two weeks on the CAL-DOC LISTSERV.
+A copy of the list for disposal was then saved and modified to meet the submission requirements of listing only SuDoc number, title, and date received. - 5.
+The list of items for discard was then sent to the California State Library for discard approval. - 6.
+After the California State Library approved our discards, the list was posted and offered for two weeks on the CAL-DOC LISTSERV.
 California does not use the FDLP eXchange at this time. - 7.
 After offering the items to the Regional Library and other selective depository libraries, the items were discarded.
-The government documents shelf list and removed any possible holdings from OCLC.
-The student assistants also assisted with the
+The government documents supervisor marked items off of the government documents shelf list and removed any possible holdings from OCLC.
+The student assistants also assisted with the discard process.

-Using this method of weeding, the CSU Stanislaus library sent 51 lists to the Regional Library for approval to discard.
-However, due to the response rate from the Regional Library, we changed the method of disposal in January 2019 to focus solely on weeding the items on the Previous FDLP Disposal List so that we would not
+Using this method of weeding, the CSU Stanislaus Library sent 51 lists to the Regional Library for approval to discard.
+However, due to the response rate from the Regional Library, we changed the method of disposal in January 2019 to focus solely on weeding the items on the Previous FDLP Disposal List so that we would not have to wait for a response to discard these items.